 New tower and antennas photos:

-Fallbrook is not a city, we are designated as a village.We are part of North San Diego County; approximately 10 miles east from the Pacific Ocean.
+Fallbrook is not a city, we are designated as a village.We are part of North San Diego County; approximately 10 miles east of the Pacific Ocean.

 Our Village is known as the AVOCADO capital of the world.
 The land is mainly agriculture and most homes have acres of fruits, vegetables and flowers farms.
 The average terrain is approximately 800 feet above sea level.
 The climate is mild, considering we are surrounded by a dessert.
 Fallbrook is a great place to live and a beautiful area too.